 - the Family Consultant’s recommendation for predictability and routine in the child’s life;

 - the fact that the child would be accommodated in hotels or apartments instead of a familiar environment when staying overnight with the father in the future;

 - If the father were to commit to seeing the child monthly, as proposed, this may not always be feasible due to work commitments interfering;

 - the difficulty of a child to understand presence, absence and changes to their routine;

 - if equal shared parental responsibility were to apply, this would provide fertile ground for conflict which, in the long-term, could be disturbing for the child.

 We hope this had provided you with a brief overview and insight into the factors courts will consider when determining the child’s best interests in relation to parenting matters.
 This article in no way is a substitute for detailed legal advice and should not be used as such.

-For a detailed application to your own circumstances, please call (07) 3009 8444 to make an appointment to see our Queensland Law Society Family Law Accredited specialist, Tuskeen Jacobs.
+For a detailed application to your own circumstances, please call (07) 3009 8444 or contact us to make an appointment to see our Queensland Law Society Family Law Accredited specialist, Tuskeen Jacobs.